Our shrimp cakes recipe is really simple and quick.

 - Add shelled shrimp into a food processor and pulse until it becomes a paste.
 Scrape down the sides occasionally to blend everything evenly.

-- Add pepper, tabasco, baking powder, salt, garlic powder, ground coriander seeds, all-purpose flour, and paprika.
-Pulse again to season the shrimp thoroughly.
+- Add pepper, tabasco, baking powder, salt, garlic powder, ground coriander seeds, all-purpose flour, paprika, green beans, shallots, and coriander.
+Pulse again until mixed through.

 - Divide the shrimp into 12 balls, each weighing around 1.5 oz.
 During the process, dip your finger in 1 tsp of oil to prevent the batter from sticking to your hands.
 Flatten them afterwards.